opencv/opencv/modules/imgproc/doc/filtering.rst

     :param ddepth: Desired depth of the destination image.
 If it is negative, it will be the same as  ``src.depth()`` .

     :param kernel: Convolution kernel (or rather a correlation kernel), a single-channel floating point matrix.
-If you want to apply different kernels to different channels, split the image into separate color planes using  :func:`split`  and process them individually.
+If you want to apply different kernels to different channels, split the image into separate color planes using  :cpp:func:`split`  and process them individually.

     :param anchor: Anchor of the kernel that indicates the relative position of a filtered point within the kernel.
 The anchor should lie within the kernel.
 The special default value (-1,-1) means that the anchor is at the kernel center.

     :param delta: Optional value added to the filtered pixels before storing them in  ``dst`` .

     :param borderType: Pixel extrapolation method.
-See  :func:`borderInterpolate` for details.
+See  :cpp:func:`borderInterpolate` for details.

 The function applies an arbitrary linear filter to an image.
 In-place operation is supported.
 When the aperture is partially outside the image, the function interpolates outlier pixel values according to the specified border mode.